MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-tools.md

 When setting the sandbox, the Sandbox Switcher always restarts the Xbox Live Auth Manager.

-If the Microsoft Store app, the Xbox app, and/or the Xbox Companion app is open, setting the sandbox re-launches the open apps in sandbox mode.
+If the Microsoft Store app, the Xbox app, and/or the Xbox Companion app is open, setting the sandbox relaunches the open apps in sandbox mode.
 If one of these apps is not open, the Sandbox Switcher doesn't open that app.